- App to app calling

 - DTMF Support

-Client SDK In-App Voice integrates with the Nexmo Voice API which amplifies the In-App Voice offering through extra functionality such as:
+Client SDK In-App Voice is a part of the Vonage Voice API which amplifies the In-App Voice offering by enabling:

 - Calls to phones (PSTN)